OPEN-NEXT/wp2.2_dev/README.md

 ## Install

-*This section assumes basic knowledge of Python and using a GNU/Linux operating system including installing software and running a terminal session*.
+*This section assumes knowledge of Python, Git, and using a GNU/Linux-based server including installing software from package managers and running a terminal session*.

+**Note:** This software is designed to be deployed on a server by system administrators or developers, not on generic consumer devices.

-This project requires [Python](https://www.python.org/) 3.8 or later and setting up a [virtual environment](https://docs.python.org/3.8/tutorial/venv.html) is optional but recommended.
-Detailed external library dependencies are listed in the standard-conformant [`requirements.txt`](./requirements.txt):
+This project requires [Python](https://www.python.org/) version 3.8 or later on your server and running it in a [Python virtual environment](https://docs.python.org/3.8/tutorial/venv.html) is optional but recommended.
+Detailed external library dependencies are listed in the standard-conformant [`requirements.txt`](./requirements.txt) file and also here:

 * [`dash>=1.16.0`](https://pypi.org/project/dash/)
 * [`dash-bootstrap-components>=0.11.1`](https://pypi.org/project/dash-bootstrap-components/)